Cannabis (hash, weed, grass, skunk, marijuana)

 Can cannabis be addictive?

 Yes, it is possible to become psychologically dependent on cannabis.
 And some people do experience withdrawal symptoms when they stop taking it.
-For information about coming off drugs, go to Drugs: getting help.
-You can also get help cutting down or stopping with this online Cannabis self-help tool on the FRANK website.
+For information about coming off drugs, read Drug addiction: getting help.
+You can also get help cutting down from the FRANK website.

 Cocaine (powder cocaine, coke, crack)